ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ28 - Specify which CBOR tag is used for identifying the semantics of binary scopes, or register a new CBOR tag if a suitable one does not exist already: see {{ssec-auth-resp}}.

-* REQ29 - Categorize newly defined parameters according to the same criteria of {{Section 8 of I-D.ietf-ace-key-groupcomm}}: see {{ace-groupcomm-params}}.
+* REQ29 - Categorize newly defined parameters according to the same criteria of {{Section 8 of RFC9594}}: see {{ace-groupcomm-params}}.

-* REQ30 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: see {{ace-groupcomm-params}}.
+* REQ30 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 8 of RFC9594}}, and under which circumstances: see {{ace-groupcomm-params}}.

 ## Optional-to-Address Requirements